abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Expanded resources

-This term can be applied to a [reference property](#reference-properties) in order to specify that the default behavior for the service is to expand the related [resource](#structured-properties) or Resource Collection in responses.
+This term can be applied to a [reference property](#reference-properties) to specify that the default behavior for the service is to expand the related [resource](#structured-properties) or Resource Collection in responses.
 Reference properties annotated with this term shall be expanded by the service, even if not requested by the client.

 ~~~xml
   <Annotation Term="OData.AutoExpand"/>